The purpose of the Section is to enhance recognition of the importance of Animal Law to the state of Montana and to the legal profession.

 Contact: Christian Dietrich, Chair

-Contact: Kathy Clark, Chair
+Contact: Sabrina Hallsten, Chair

 The purpose of the section is to represent the interests of attorneys who practice law as members of government agencies at all levels.

-Contact: Sara Hansen-Baiamonte Chair
+Contact: Sara Hansen-Baiamonte, Chair

 The purpose of the Section shall be to establish and maintain an organization of Montana lawyers and educators with an interest in the field of school law.
 The Section will provide a forum for the material exchange of information relevant to the practice of school law.